Rudgey84/ngx-relationship-visualiser/README.md

 };
 ```

 An external imageUrl can be set for a node OR an icon can be set using Font Awesome Unicodes e.g. \uf2dc.
-In [**Premium Only**], a user will be able to select an ion from a dropdown so these codes wont need to be known.
+In [**Premium Only**], a user will be able to select an icon from a dropdown so these codes won't need to be known.

 ## Summary of controls: